 Virgin Piña Colada Mocktail

 Is cream of coconut the same as coconut cream?

 While they seem similar, they are very different.
-Cream of coconut is thinner and has tons of added sugar.
+Cream of coconut is thinner and has tons of added sugar (like Coco Lopez cream of coconut).
 Coconut cream, however, comes in a can and is unsweetened and thicker.
 I prefer canned coconut cream because pineapple has a ton of natural sweetness and the added sugar isn’t necessary!

-What can I add to this mocktail to get the “rum” flavor?
+What can I add to this mocktail to get the “white rum” flavor?

 There are non-alcoholic spirits!
-They add the same flavor as alcohol but are actually “zero proof”, meaning no actual alcohol is included.
+They add the same flavor as alcohol, but are actually “zero proof”, meaning no actual alcohol is included so they make a great alternative.
 This is a great way to spice up this non-alcoholic piña colada without the effects of alcohol.

-Try brands like Ritual or Lyre’s.
+Virgin Piña Colada Mocktail